How can I fix ungrammatical sentence fragments?

 – Provide examples of each type to help guide the reader

-In this short course about sentence run-ons and fragments, we’ve so far discussed the most common sentence-structure errors for students using academic English (EAP), reviewing also the four common structures: simple, compound, complex and compound-complex sentences.
-In this second and final lesson on the subject, we next focus specifically on identifying sentence fragments, outlining three common ways in which such errors are made and exploring specifically how to avoid such errors.
+In this short reader about sentence run-ons and fragments, we’ve so far discussed the most common sentence-structure errors for students using academic English (EAP), reviewing also the four common structures: simple, compound, complex and compound-complex sentences.
+In this second and final chapter on the subject, we next focus specifically on identifying sentence fragments, outlining three common ways in which such errors are made and exploring specifically how to avoid such errors.

 What is a sentence fragment?